simdutf/simdutf/README.md

 Instructions are similar for Visual Studio users.

-Since UCI is so common and popular, we assume that you may have it already on your system.
+Since ICU is so common and popular, we assume that you may have it already on your system.
 When it is not found, it is simply omitted from the benchmarks.
-Thus, to benchmark against UCI, make sure you have UCI installed on your machine and that cmake can find it.
+Thus, to benchmark against ICU, make sure you have ICU installed on your machine and that cmake can find it.
 For macOS, you may install it with brew using `brew install icu4c`.
-If you have UCI on your system but cmake cannot find it, you may need to provide cmake with a path to ICU, such as `ICU_ROOT=/usr/local/opt/icu4c cmake -B build`.
+If you have ICU on your system but cmake cannot find it, you may need to provide cmake with a path to ICU, such as `ICU_ROOT=/usr/local/opt/icu4c cmake -B build`.

 Single-header version